Remote Flow

 }

-The redirect_uri value MUST be used with an HTTP method GET by either the Wallet Instance or the user-agent to redirect the User to the Relying Party in order to complete the process.
+The redirect_uri value MUST be used with an HTTP method GET by either the Wallet Instance or the user-agent to redirect the User to a specific Relying Party's endpoint in order to complete the process.
 The value can be added as a path component, as a fragment or as a parameter to the URL according to Section 6.2 of OpenID4VP.
-The specific entity that performs this action depends on whether the flow is Same device or Cross device.
+In general, the specific entity that performs this action depends on whether the flow is Same device or Cross device; however, in the case described above, the redirection will always be performed by the user-agent.

 Redirect URI Errors